caiolagreca/townTaste-app/frontend/README.md

             Add the "googleServicesFile" configuration in app.json
             Insert the file as a secrete in the terminal: eas secret:create --name GOOGLE_SERVICE_INFO_PLIST --type file --value .frontend\ios\GoogleService-Info.plist
             Now that the secret its in the Google Cloud, delete the file from the project
+                NOTE: If you add the file as a secret in EAS, you need to remove the googleServicesFile from app.json run eas build -p ios or eas build -p all (to build android and IOS)

 2.Install packages: npm install @react-native-google-signin/google-signin